| Berea College Ecovillage - Sens HouseBerea, Kentucky The Sustainable Living Demonstration House, a residence for four Berea

 an outdoor patio facing the Ecovillage Green, where visitors would pass through

 on their way to the CDL Community Rooms or the rest of the Ecovillage.
+A timber frame serves as the primary structure

 for the SENS House, allowing flexibility in the